Bishop Ian Ramsey Church of England Primary School

 Welcome to Chestnut Class

-Welcome to Early Years and our class page!
-Hopefully you will find our class page useful.
-On our class page we have details of our topics for this term as well as other useful information about Reception.
-We love to share what we learn in school every day via Facebook or Tapestry, so please head over to our school Facebook or check out Tapestry to see what we have been up to.
-Here's to a great term!
+We love sharing what we learn in school each day via Facebook or Tapestry, so please visit our school Facebook page or check Tapestry to see what we have been up to.

 Miss Richards